Kyle Farmer Player Props: Twins vs. Royals

 Royals Pitching Rankings

-- The eight strikeouts per nine innings compiled by the Royals pitching staff ranks 27th in the league.
+- The 8.1 strikeouts per nine innings put together by the Royals pitching staff ranks 25th in the league.

 - The Royals' 5.21 team ERA ranks 28th across all league pitching staffs.

-- His last time out was on Saturday against the New York Yankees, when the right-hander tossed six innings, surrendering two earned runs while giving up five hits.
+- The left-hander last appeared on Monday against the Cleveland Guardians, when he tossed six innings, allowing one earned run while giving up six hits.

+- In 13 games this season, the 31-year-old has a 4.70 ERA and 4.9 strikeouts per nine innings, while allowing a batting average of .266 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.